SecOntologyLab/5G-hybrid-threats/README.md

 ## Current Status

 Currently, two versions of the ontology are in play:
-1) The first is in a preliminary stage, 'A preliminary ontology for 5G network security: hybrid threats, risk reduction, compliance', submitted to 2025 IEEE International Conference on Cyber Security and Resilience, forthcoming in conference proceedings, https://www.ieee-csr.org/
+1) The first is in a preliminary stage, 'A preliminary ontology for 5G network resilience: hybrid threats, risk reduction, compliance', submitted to 2025 IEEE International Conference on Cyber Security and Resilience, forthcoming in conference proceedings, https://www.ieee-csr.org/
 2) The second, the 5G Hybrid Threats Ontology, is significantly more advanced, and its development from the ground up is revealed in Paskauskas RA.
 'Decoding 5G security: toward a hybrid threat ontology' [version 2].
 Open Res Europe 2024, 4:34 (https://doi.org/10.12688/openreseurope.16916.1).

 ## Repository Contents